August 1922

 After sustained fighting, the pro-Treaty men coming from Kilkenny take the village of Killamery.
 The anti-Treaty men (under Dan Breen) escape towards Carrick-on-Suir.

-The pro-Treaty forces coming from Waterford, attacked the anti-Treaty forces (under Dinny Lacey) outside Carrick-on-Suir who, after sustained fighting, retreat back into the town but with one pro-Treaty fatality (Private Patrick Murphy from Enniscorthy, Co Wexford).
+The pro-Treaty forces coming from Waterford attack the anti-Treaty forces (under Dinny Lacey) outside Carrick-on-Suir who, after sustained fighting, retreat back into the town but with one pro-Treaty fatality (Private Patrick Murphy from Enniscorthy, Co Wexford).

 Hopkinson (1988), pgs 168-169; Curran J M (1980), pg 242; McCarthy (2015), pg 110; Walsh (2018), pgs 188-192

-Anti-Treaty forces counter-attack Bruree but the pro-Treaty defenders hold out until re-enforcements arrive from Limerick.
+Anti-Treaty forces counter-attack Bruree in Co.
+Limerick but the pro-Treaty defenders hold out until re-enforcements arrive from Limerick.

 Curran J M (1980), pg 242; Horgan (2018), pg 305